frappe/erpnext_documentation/user/manual/en/buying/supplier-quotation.md

 Or:

 The supplier can submit you a quotation himself via ERPNext.
-To know more about this, see section _3.
-Creating a Supplier Quotation after RFQ_ of [Request for Quotation](/docs/user/videos/learn/request-for-quotation).
+To know more about this, see section visit the [Request for Quotation page](/docs/user/manual/en/buying/request-for-quotation#4-creating-a-supplier-quotation-after-rfq).

 ### 2.2 Creating a Supplier Quotation manually
 1. You can also make a Supplier Quotation directly from: